 William Haller is an associate professor of sociology.
 He received his PhD from University of Pittsburgh in 1999 and served 4 years as a postdoc with Princeton University’s Office of Population Research and Center for Migration and Development before coming to Clemson in 2004.
 He also is a professor for the policy studies Ph.D. program.
-He teaches courses in globalization and social change, social stratification, and methods of social research.
+Currently he teaches courses in social stratification, sociological theory, globalization, and social research methods.
 His primary research interests include international migration, social stratification, and labor markets.
-He additionally serves as a faculty affiliate for Princeton University’s Center for Migration and Development and as the editor of Population Review since 2010.
+He additionally serves on the Advisory Board of Princeton University’s Center for Migration and Development and as Editor of Population Review since 2010.
 He is the 2021-2022 Canada Research Chair in Global Governance with the Balsillie School of International Affairs and Visiting Scholar with University of Waterloo, as per his receipt of a U.S. Fulbright Scholar grant.

 For more information, see his College Profile.

 How Dr. Haller’s research is transforming health care